-For simple and superficial corneal ulcer, the main treatment option includes topical eye preparations which contain broad-spectrum antibiotics or anti-fungal ingredients in order to manage and prevent infection.
-For best result, these preparations should be applied every four to six hours, depending on the dog’s condition and acceptance of the medication.
+For simple and superficial corneal ulcers, the main treatment option includes topical eye preparations which contain broad-spectrum antibiotics or anti-fungal ingredients in order to manage and prevent infection.
+For best results, these preparations should be applied every four to six hours, depending on the dog’s condition and acceptance of the medication.

 To maximize the treatment effect, atropine ophthalmic solution is often prescribed to dilate the pupils and normalize eyeball pressure, resulting in the relief of pain and discomfort.
 This medication is only needed every twelve to forty-eight hours as it generally lasts longer.

 During the treatment and healing period, it is recommended to follow the veterinarian’s instructions and try to limit the dog’s activity if possible.
 With prompt treatment and care, superficial corneal ulcer generally heals within a week.
 For ulcer that is slightly more severe and fairly deep, extensive pharmacological treatment or surgical intervention would be necessary and the cornea should be healed in two weeks after the treatment.